yoheinakajima/mindgraph/readme.md

-# AutoPlex
+# MindGraph

-Welcome to AutoPlex, a simple and flexible open-source, API-first graph-based CRM designed for seamless integration of AI functionality.
+Welcome to MindGraph, a proof of concept, open-source, API-first graph-based project designed for natural language interactions (input and output).
 This prototype serves as a template for building and customizing your own CRM solutions with a focus on ease of integration and extendibility.

 ## Getting Started